Home > Blog Posts > Child Support: How to claim child support?

 This is decided by multiplying the positive child support percentage by the costs of the child.
 Which is then payable to the negative percentage parent.

-All in all there is some sense to it and a general sense of fairness once you wade through all the equations and tables.
+All in all, there is some sense to it and a general sense of fairness once you wade through all the equations and tables.

 It really does come down to though, how you probably already assumed it worked.
 And that is the parent who earns more but has the children in their care less often will probably end up paying child support.
+If you have bad credit then consider applying for a no credit check loan.

 If you have a 50 50 care/work relationship then you will probably find your child support split to be somewhat similar.

-If you want to figure out your child support costs or payments you can use the free online rate estimator on the centrelink website.
+If you want to figure out your child support costs or payments you can use the free online rate estimator on the Centrelink website.

-Practicing being kind and supportive to one another and your financial positions will make you all winners in the end!
+Practising being kind and supportive to one another and your financial positions will make you all winners in the end!

 What happens if one partner is not paying child support that is owed to another, How do you claim child support that is owed to you?

-The Department of Human services is responsible for collecting and enforcing payments that have been registered with them to collect.
+The Department of Human Services is responsible for collecting and enforcing payments that have been registered with them to collect.

 The DHS can arrange salary deductions or regular payments to them.
 If debt is accrued or the parent who should be paying child support is not paying, then they have the power to take them to court.